python-botogram/botogram/docs/api.rst

       to insert an username be sure to prefix it with ``@``, so the Telegram client will make that text clickable.

+   .. py:attribute:: before_help

+      A list of strings to be inserted in the ``/help`` messages.
+These ones will be inserted before the commands list.

+   .. py:attribute:: after_help

+      A list of strings to be inserted in the ``/help`` messages.
+These ones will be inserted after the commands list.

    .. py:attribute:: hide_commands

       A list of all the commands you want to hide from ``/help``.
 These